PrismLauncher/prismlauncher.org/src/wiki/installing/linux/steam-deck.md

 ## Tips and Tricks

 - For the best experience, go ahead and enable `Start Minecraft maximized` and `Close PolyMC after game window opens` in the launcher's settings under the `Minecraft` tab.
+- If you want Minecraft to launch without the PolyMC launcher add `-l <instance-id>` in your PolyMC's launch option, find out more about CLI launch options [here](https://polymc.org/wiki/getting-started/command-line-interface/)
 - Install a mod that enables controller support.
 See [Controller Support](../../../getting-started/controller-support)